UBC-MDS/programming-in-python-for-data-science/chapters/module2.md

 <exercise id="19" title="Practice Chaining">

+ Using our Pokemon dataset we are going to make a plot.

 **Instructions:**
 Running a coding exercise for the first time, could take a bit of time for everything to load.
 Be patient, it could take a few minutes.